 Proof of address and your social security card.
 If you want to get food for other family members we will need to see their social security cards as well.
 For children under 18 we will need to see the birth certificates one time and get the number recorded in our system.
 Proof of address needs to be something recent (utility bill, for example) that came to you through the mail in the last two months.

 Folks move around and our service area is limited so we have to see a current piece of mail with your name on it, that matches you to an address in our service area, each time you come to DEAM.
 We also require the social security card be shown each time you visit DEAM.

 Our office is located in downtown Decatur .
 Our eastern boundary is I-285, our southern boundary is Glenwood Rd, our border to the west is Moreland/Briarcliff and our boundary to the north is LaVista Rd.

 No, DEAM will not provide funds if a client's service has already been terminated.

-The client must be able to pay any difference in past due amount and the maximun amount of $125; otherwise, DEAM will not provide any funds if it would not be sufficient to prevent a service cut-off.
+The client must be able to pay any difference in past due amount and the amount DEAM is able to pay; otherwise, DEAM will not provide any funds if it would not be sufficient to prevent a service cut-off.

 Refer to the Eligibility and Resources tab for a list of other organizations that provide a food pantry and or financial services or click HERE.